LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **CountryIdentifierMode** (default: `Unique`, v1.21.0): defines the behaviour of the country identifier.
 The available types are `Unique`, `NonUnique`, `Nullable` and
 `NullableUnique`.
 The country identifier claim must also be set accordingly in GrantID.
+* **SearchByIdentifierOnlyForUniqueIdentifierMode** (v1.64.0): as of v1.64.0 when searching for a new user, checks the country identifier first if the identifier mode is `Unique` or
+`NullableUnique`.
+In previous versions this was only done for mode `Unique` (set to `true` to revert to that behavior).
 * **FilterCertificatesByEmailIfNoIdentifier** (default: `true`, v1.21.0): if `true`, filters by email the digital certificates of a user who has no identifier.
 * **UpdatedUserWithoutIdentifierAfterSignature** (default: `true`, v1.21.0): if `true`, attemps to add an identifier to a user after he has successfully signed a document with a certificate that has an identifier.